apache/phoenix-connectors/phoenix5-spark3/README.md

 ## Notes

+- The DataSourceV2 based "phoenix" data source accepts the `"jdbcUrl"` parameter, which can be used to override the default Hbase/Phoenix instance specified in hbase-site.xml.
+It also accepts the deprected `zkUrl` parameter for backwards compatibility purposes.
+If neither is specified, it falls back to using connection defined by hbase-site.xml.
+- `"jdbcUrl"` expects a full Phoenix JDBC URL, i.e. "jdbc:phoenix" or "jdbc:phoenix:zkHost:zkport",
+while `"zkUrl"` expects the ZK quorum only, i.e. "zkHost:zkPort"
 - If you want to use DataSourceV1, you can use source type `"org.apache.phoenix.spark"` instead of `"phoenix"`, however this is deprecated as of `connectors-1.0.0`.
+The `"org.apache.phoenix.spark"` datasource does not accept the `"jdbcUrl"` parameter, only `"zkUrl"`
-- The (deprecated) functions `phoenixTableAsDataFrame`, `phoenixTableAsRDD` and `saveToPhoenix` all support optionally specifying a `conf` Hadoop configuration parameter with custom Phoenix client settings, as well as an optional `zkUrl` parameter for the Phoenix connection URL.
+- The (deprecated) functions `phoenixTableAsDataFrame`, `phoenixTableAsRDD` and `saveToPhoenix` use the deprecated `"org.apache.phoenix.spark"` datasource, and allow optionally specifying a `conf` Hadoop configuration parameter with custom Phoenix client settings, as well as an optional `zkUrl` parameter.
-- If `zkUrl` isn't specified, it's assumed that the "hbase.zookeeper.quorum" property has been set in the `conf` parameter.
-Similarly, if no configuration is passed in, `zkUrl` must be specified.

 - As of [PHOENIX-5197](https://issues.apache.org/jira/browse/PHOENIX-5197), you can pass configurations from the driver to executors as a comma-separated list against the key `phoenixConfigs` i.e (PhoenixDataSource.PHOENIX_CONFIGS), for ex:
     ```scala